Ride with the Devil (film): Plot

 Jake Roedel and Jack Bull Chiles are friends in Lexington, Missouri when the Civil War breaks out.
 Chiles' family are wealthy planters, and Jake's father, a German immigrant, warns him of anti-German suspicion from other Southerners.
 Jayhawkers set fire to the Chiles' plantation and execute Jack's father, but Jack escapes with Jake.

 One year later, they have joined the First Missouri Irregulars under "Black" John Ambrose, an informal unit loyal to the Confederate government of Missouri, alongside George Clyde, former slave Holt, and sadistic Pitt Mackeson, who despises the literate Jake.
 The Irregulars use guerrilla warfare against the Jayhawkers, supported by pro-Confederate citizens of Missouri.
 Jake spares captured Unionist Alf Bowden, his former neighbor, but news later arrives that Alf has killed Jake's father as revenge against the Irregulars.

 Jake, Jack, Holt, and Clyde are sent to hide over winter, in a dugout on the property of the Evans family.
 A young widow in the household, Sue Lee Shelley Evans, becomes romantically involved with Jack, while Clyde leaves to romance Juanita Willard nearby.
 Jake bonds with Holt over captured letters, who reveals that his given name is Daniel and that Clyde, his childhood friend, bought him his freedom.
 An attack by Jayhawkers leaves the Evans' home burned, patriarch dead and Jack severely wounded.
 Clyde abandons them (supposedly to find a doctor) to rejoin the Irregulars and Captain Purdees.
 Jake, Holt, and Sue Lee try to amputate Jack's injured arm, but he dies from complications of gangrene.

-Jake and Holt escort Shelley to the Brown family (Cave Wyatt's people) homestead before riding to find Clyde and the Irregulars.
+Jake and Holt escort Shelley to the Brown homestead (Cave Wyatt's family) before riding to find Clyde and the Irregulars.
 They learn the Union army has hunted down many of their comrades.
 The Irregulars join forces with guerrillas led by William Quantrill, who plans to raid Lawrence, Kansas.
 On August 21, 1863, the pro-South forces easily overcome the small garrison of troops guarding Lawrence, burn and loot shops and homes, and kill Union supporters and black freedmen.
 Avoiding the bloodshed, Jake and Holt find a nearby restaurant to eat breakfast, where they are threatened by Mackeson and force him to leave at gunpoint.